mixja/cfn-lambda-handler/README.rst

   handler = Handler()

-  def poll(event):
+  def poll(event, context):
     # This performs some polling operation
+    some_state = event['EventState']
     while True:
       # If the remaining execution time is < 20 seconds, signal the handler to invoke a new Lambda function
       if context.get_remaining_time_in_millis() < 20000:
+        # Here we raise a timeout exception, along with the state we want to persist
-        # Here we capture some state in the event, which will be passed to the new invocation of the Lambda function
+        # This state is available in the EventState property of the event
-        event['EventState'] = some_state
-        raise CfnLambdaExecutionTimeout()
+        raise CfnLambdaExecutionTimeout(some_state)
       some_state = check_complete(event)
       if some_state.complete:
         return { "Status":"SUCCESS" }